ROCm/rocALUTION/docs/api/solvers.rst

 .. doxygenfunction:: rocalution::IterativeLinearSolver::GetAmaxResidualIndex
 .. doxygenfunction:: rocalution::IterativeLinearSolver::GetSolverStatus

-Building and Solving Phase
+Building and solving phase
 ==========================
 Each iterative solver consists of a building step and a solving step.
 During the building step all necessary auxiliary data is allocated and the preconditioner is constructed.
-After that, the user can call the solving procedure, the solving step can be called several times.
+You can now call the solving procedure, which can be called several times.

-When the initial matrix associated with the solver is on the accelerator, the solver will try to build everything on the accelerator.
-However, some preconditioners and solvers (such as FSAI and AMG) need to be constructed on the host before they can be transferred to the accelerator.
-If the initial matrix is on the host and we want to run the solver on the accelerator then we need to move the solver to the accelerator as well as the matrix, the right-hand-side and the solution vector.
+When the initial matrix associated with the solver is on the accelerator, the solver tries to build everything on the accelerator.
+However, some preconditioners and solvers (such as FSAI and AMG) must be constructed on the host before being transferred to the accelerator.
+If the initial matrix is on the host and you want to run the solver on the accelerator, then you need to move the solver to the accelerator, matrix, right-hand side, and solution vector.

-.. note:: If you have a preconditioner associate with the solver, it will be moved automatically to the accelerator when you move the solver.
+.. note:: If you have a preconditioner associated with the solver, it is moved automatically to the accelerator when you move the solver.

 .. code-block:: cpp